 This is our second visit to the Hot Spring Long Term Visitor Area that sits on Bureau of Land Management property adjacent to I-8 near Holtville, Calif.

-There are two small pools that attracts both “local and winter visitors” who come to dry camp and relax in these soothing waters.
+There are two small pools that attracts both “local and winter visitors” who come to boondock on BLM land and relax in these soothing waters.

 Most of those winter visitors are snowbird RVers, from Canada and other up-north locations, who are escaping the bitter cold for the milder climate of the southwest desert near the Colorado River.

-BLM’s Hot Spring boasts a couple small soaking pools that may be a bit crude for some tastes, however, both are continuously feed by natural springs.
+BLM’s Hot Spring’s soaking pools may be a bit crude for some tastes, however, both are continuously feed by natural springs.
 The larger of the two is quite warm at 105-degrees.
 There is an adjacent rainbow-type shower for visitors to rinse off both before and after soaking.
 (No soap is allowed.)

 Photos: (Top) LTVA sign.
 (Middle) Visitors taking a plunge in the hot pools at BLM Hot Spring near Holtville, Calif.
-(Bottom) Jimmy and I sitting at location about 400 yards from soaking pools.
+(Bottom) Jimmy and I sitting at our site about 400 yards from soaking pools.
 (Julianne G. Crane).